 As you can see, there are NO hidden charges, fees, or costs.

 If you are not able to come into our office for the consultation, we can also arrange for the consultation to be held telephonically or via skype.

-Q: Do we have to sign an antenuptial contract? –> No, you don’t need to sign an antenuptial contract, however if you choose not to sign one before your marriage ceremony then your marriage will be governed by the default marital regime which means you will be married “in community of property”.
+No, you don’t need to sign an antenuptial contract, however, if you choose not to sign one before your marriage ceremony then your marriage will be governed by the default marital regime which means you will be married “in community of property”.
 This might have unintended consequences for you and your spouse which you are not aware of.

-Q: Do we have to decide before we get married? –> Probably the most important question typically asked, and the answer is a resounding YES, you most certainly need to decide which marital regime you want to govern your marriage BEFORE you are actually married.
+Probably the most important question typically asked, and the answer is a resounding YES, you most certainly need to decide which marital regime you want to govern your marriage BEFORE you are actually married.
 You need to sign the antenuptial contract before the marriage, and your attorney needs to take steps to ensure that the antenuptial contract is registered at the relevant Deeds Office.
 Remember, your antenuptial contract needs to be signed before the civil ceremony (whether this is at Home Affairs, or in court or at your actual wedding celebration).
-You cannot get married in a court and decide to sign an antenuptial contract 3 months later because that it when your main celebration / party is scheduled.
+You cannot get married in a court and decide to sign an antenuptial contract 3 months later because that is when your main celebration/party is scheduled.

-Q: Can we change our marital system after we’ve gotten married? –> Yes, you can – but the sooner the better!
+Yes, you can – but the sooner the better!
 To change your marital regime you would need to bring a High Court Application (known as a Postnuptial Application).
 This process involves a full-blown High Court application with affidavits, lawyers and advocates.
-In addition, you would bear the costs of the entire process which are in excess of R 30,000.00 exclusive of VAT.
+In addition, you would bear the costs of the entire process which are in excess of R30,000.00 exclusive of VAT.